-Directed by Adrian Shergold from a screenplay co-written with Antonia Campbell-Hughes (Storage 24) who also stars in a dual role, the Studio POW production also stars Michael Gambon (The Omen, 2006; Sleepy Hollow; The Beast Must Die), Johnny Flynn and Catherine McCormack.
+Directed by Adrian Shergold from a screenplay co-written with Antonia Campbell-Hughes (Storage 24) who also stars in a dual role, the Studio POW production also stars Johnny Flynn and Catherine McCormack.
+Michael Gambon (The Omen, 2006; Sleepy Hollow; The Beast Must Die) has a cameo role.

 Cordelia (Antonia Campbell-Hughes) lives with her twin sister Caroline (Campbell-Hughes) in their central London basement flat.
 Years earlier, Cordelia had been caught up in a traumatic event that left her guilt-ridden and fragile.

 Her gradual recovery and search for independence are jeopardised when her sister leaves for a weekend away.
 For the first time, she meets her mysterious neighbour Frank (Johnny Flynn), a cellist whose music has intrigued her.
 As their relationship develops, Cordelia becomes convinced she is being stalked.
 Increasingly anxious and unsure of Frank’s motives, Cordelia begins to unravel…

 ” …owes much to Polanski’s Repulsion as Cordelia starts to unravel not helped by a series of anonymous phone calls.
 But after setting itself up as a human drama it’s around halfway through that the film that there is an increasing air of uneasiness to put the audience on edge underlined by a sustained shimmering wavering single violin note on the score as reality starts to waver for Cordelia.”
 Any Good Films?